Do like this – two steps

-Here we describe three simple steps you may need to complete before migrating to Microsoft 365.
+Here we describe two simple steps you may need to complete before migrating to Microsoft 365.
 Please also take a look at the Questions and Answers section for more information.

 Confidential information